Safety Guidelines for in-person worship during the pandemic

-Travels: If you have traveled outside of Connecticut or Massachusetts in the past two weeks, please check your state of residence Travel Advisory regarding the need for self-quarantine for 14 days and/or completing a travel health form: https://portal.ct.gov/Coronavirus/travel or https://www.mass.gov/info-details/covid-19-travel-order If you have traveled to any of the places on the travel advisory and would like to participate in worship, we ask that you worship AT HOME by watching the live-stream on YouTube.
+Travels: If you have traveled outside of Connecticut or Massachusetts in the past two weeks, please check your state of residence Travel Advisory regarding the need for self-quarantine for 10 days and/or completing a travel health form: https://portal.ct.gov/Coronavirus/travel or https://www.mass.gov/info-details/covid-19-travel-order If you have traveled to any of the places on the travel advisory and would like to participate in worship, we ask that you participate in worship AT HOME.

 Symptoms: Please do NOT attend Worship IN PERSON if you, anyone in your household, or anyone you have recently come in contact with has signs of illness.
 Please worship at home, and let Pastor Rob know so we can pray for you!
 Click here for a list of symptoms: https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html

-Face coverings and distancing: We are asking everyone to wear a mask who is able to do so safely.
-In accordance with CDC guidelines, cloth face coverings should not be placed on young children under age 2 or on anyone who has trouble breathing or otherwise unable to remove the mask without assistance.
-The cloth face covering is meant to protect other people in case you are infected.
+Face coverings and distancing: We are asking everyone to wear a mask, even if you have already received the covid vaccine.
 Put it over your nose and mouth and secure it under your chin; try to fit it snugly against the sides of your face.
 It is especially important to wear your face covering correctly while indoors together.
 You may find out more information about face coverings here: https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/how-to-wear-cloth-face-coverings.html

 We are also asking everyone to practice social distancing recommendations during this gathering time and remain at least 6 feet apart from anyone who is not in your immediate household.
 Please remember that even if you are comfortable being near others, not everyone around you feels the same way, especially since we are indoors.
 Keeping at least 6 feet distance will be a very tangible sign of care for those around you.
 As difficult as it may be, please try to prepare yourself and your families for these recommendations.
 We realize it is uncomfortable, but these practices remind us of Jesus' words to care for those who are vulnerable and put their needs ahead of our own.